Introduction to the "Refinitiv API Samples" Github group

 - The project type: indicates if the project is related to an Article, an Example or a Tutorial.

 - The APIs list: indicates the APIs used in by the project.
-A short name has been defined for each Thomson Reuters API.
+A short name has been defined for each Refinitiv API.
 Here is the current list that may be completed over time:

 - ETA: Elektron Transport API